-If you have a husband or wife or children, involving them in the decision to go it alone is important.
+If you have any family members who are interested in business, involving them in the decision to go it alone is important.
 Your home atmosphere should be very supportive, particularly in the early stages.
 Your family could also be useful as a sounding board, helping out with the odd task or providing feedback or finance.

 2. Analyse your personality

 You need to ask yourself if you are the right person to start a business.
 Compile a checklist with the help of the following questions:

 - Will you be able to cope with financial insecurity?

 - If your business struggled in the early stages, would you continue?

 Write down the reasons why you are starting a business.

 It helps if you’re outstanding at what you do, are able to attract repeat business, have something that only you can bring to the business, can strike great deals and are adept at money management.
 Read more at 5 winning traits 5 top entrepreneurs all have in common.